Federico Mayor Zaragoza: Later life

 In 2007, with Boutros Boutros Ghali, Michel Rocard, John Brademas, Robert Mundell, Edward J. Nell, Karim Errouaki, Mohamed Hassad, and Tomas Solis, Mayor co-founded the Tangier Expo 2012 International Support Committee.
 He was appointed by King Mohammed VI of Morocco as the President of the Tangier Expo 2012 International Support Committee.
 The King decided in 2006 to submit the candidacy of Tangiers, the City of the Strait of Gibraltar for the organization of the 2012 International Exhibition.
 The theme of the exhibition was "Routes of the World, Cultures Connecting.
 For a More United World".

 Federico Mayor Zaragoza was a member of the Fondation Chirac's honour committee, ever since the foundation was launched in 2008 by former French president Jacques Chirac in order to promote world peace.
 He also participated as jury member for the Prize for Conflict Prevention awarded every year by this foundation.

 In 2011, Mayor was appointed President of the International Commission against the Death Penalty.
 The commission, which is supported by 18 states, advocates the universal abolition of the death penalty.
 It also promotes abolition in legislation in those countries where a moratorium already exists.
 Speaking at the Parliamentary Assembly on 14 April 2011, he highlighted the role of the Council of Europe, OSCE and EU in making Europe a death-penalty free zone, except for one country, and argued that "despite progress achieved in the last decades – two thirds of the countries in the world have already abolished the death penalty – must be intensified until its total eradication".
 He went on to argue that "the right to life is the most basic of all rights, because it is a pre-requisite for the exercise of all the other human rights".
 He pointed out two key arguments for abolition: the death penalty is irreversible – mistakes cannot be repaired – and there is no evidence of its deterrent value to prevent criminality.

+In March 2015, as president of the Commission, Mayor was received in a private audience by Pope Francis, together with secretary-general Asunta Vivó and criminal-law scholars Luis Arroyo Zapatero and Roberto Manuel Carlés, founders of the International Academic Network Against the Death Penalty.
+Pope Francis presented the delegation with a statement against capital punishment, which was subsequently published and discussed in a bilingual collective volume.

 In 2013 Federico Mayor Zaragoza joined the Nizami Ganjavi International Center Board along with Ismail Serageldin, Vaira Vike-Freiberga, Tarja Halonen, Suleyman Demirel, Roza Otunbayeva, Walter Fust.
 It is a cultural, non-profit, non-political organization dedicated to the memory of the Persian poet Nizami Ganjavi, study and dissemination of his works, promotion of the principles embodied in his writings, advancement of culture and creative expression, and promotion of learning, dialogue, tolerance and understanding between cultures and people.

 Federico Mayor Zaragoza and Ambassador Karim Errouaki were keynote speakers at the first annual Peace Education Conference, held virtually in September 2021.